States Are Rolling in Surplus Cash, But It's Not All Good News for Schools

 Districts nationwide are grappling right now with cognitive dissonance.

-All but two states last year collected higher-than-expected revenue, according to the National Association of State Business Officers’ fall 2022 report, as inflated costs of goods and services bolstered sales and income tax collections.
+All but one state last year collected higher-than-expected revenue, according to the National Association of State Budget Officers’ fall 2022 report, as inflated costs of goods and services bolstered sales and income tax collections.

 Yet it’s not a universal cause for celebration.
 Public officials and some economists are sounding the alarm about a possible recession, federal COVID relief dollars will expire the school year after next, and the cost of schooling is growing at a rapid clip.
 Also, other state priorities like tax cuts, higher education, and health care threaten to crowd out the K-12 share of the spoils.